 (b) Test new analytic methods and visualisations for our internal use.
 Your data will only be accessible by Littledata’s European Union based employees and contractors, bound by a non-disclosure agreement

 (c) Provide anonymised benchmarks to other customers.
 We promise this will never be identifiable to you or your website, and will only be used in aggregate segments of at least 10 benchmark companies – so that your performance cannot be inferred from the benchmark

-Our Shopify apps pull historic and current customer orders in order to feed this information back into Google Analytics.
-We only store non-personal information (order numbers, transaction amounts and product names), and these are stored securely on the same AWS servers.
+Our Shopify apps pull historic and current customer orders in order to feed this information onto your chosen destinations.
+We only store non-personal information (order numbers, transaction amounts and product names), and only for up to 3 months for reconciliation and audit purposes.

-Where you opt-into us sending PII customer data from Shopify to a third-party platform (e.g. Segment.com) we pass this information straight on without storing in our own database.
+Where you ask us to send PII customer data from Shopify to a destination (e.g. Segment.com) we pass this information straight on without storing in our own database.